 Non-Discrimination and Equity Statement

-Grand Peak Academy does not discriminate on the basis of disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, need for special education services, or any other grounds prohibited by law.
+Grand Peak Academy does not discriminate on the basis of disability, race, color, creed, national origin, sex, sexual orientation, marital status, religion, ancestry, disability, need for special education services, or on any other basis forbidden by law.
 Grand Peak Academy serves students with disabilities and English Learners and provides services to students as required by state and federal law.

 Special Education and Services for Special Populations at Grand Peak Academy